 Orthodontic education in Germany

-Orthodontists are specialized dentists.
+Orthodontists are specialized dentists in orthodontics.
 Unfortunately in Germany, they have two different job titles: either “orthodontist” or “dentist for orthodontics.”
 Orthodontists graduate in dentistry which takes five and a half years.
 After that and before beginning postgraduate education, a one year occupation as general dentist is mandatory in most federal states.
 The postgraduate education in orthodontics takes three years.
 These three years can be completed at the orthodontic department of a university hospital of dentistry, but two of these three years can either be spent at an orthodontic office authorized to have postgraduate students.
 For this reason, the university education is reduced in most cases to the so called “clinic year.”
 This differs to the system of most other countries because orthodontists are usually being trained at a university hospital for three years.
-As the educating offices are hardly subjects to control and many German university hospitals train unsystematically or have too few patients, the German education is to be rated rather poor compared to international standards.
+As the educating offices are hardly subjects to control and many German university hospitals train unsystematically, the German education is to be rated rather poor compared to international standards.

 Master of Science (M.Sc.) in orthodontics

-Dentists with ‘focus‘ in orthodontics
+Dentists with a ‘focus‘ on orthodontics